 Like any other piece of equipment, your grill must be maintained on a regular basis.
 By owning a quality grill brush or cleaning tool, you’re able to regularly clean your grate surface and keep it free of rancid grease and built up carbon.

 While any of the models listed above would be a welcome addition to my deck, I would have to conclude that either the Kona Safe Bristle Free Barbecue Brush or the Grill Grubber Bristle Free Brush are our most highly recommended and in our opinion, the best grill brushes in our roundup.

 The bristle-free designs mean there’s zero chance of bristles becoming stuck to your grates and eventually ingested with your food.
-They also features long/sturdy handles and look robust.
+They also feature long/sturdy handles and are durable and robust.